Convergence of local times of stochastic processes associated with resistance forms: Resistance forms and local times

 \subsection{Equicontinuity of local times}

-In this section, we study equicontinuity of local times, which plays a crucial role in the proof of main results.
-We proceed under the same settings as the previous section.
+In this section, we study equicontinuity of local times, which plays a crucial role in the proof of the main results of this article.
+We proceed in the same setting as the previous section.